Suor/serverless-docker-artifacts/README.md

 npm install --save serverless-docker-artifacts
 ```

-Add the plugin to your `serverless.yml` file and set the WSGI application:
+Add the plugin to your `serverless.yml` file and configure:

 ```yaml
 plugins: